Flawless Physio Logo

 We recommend the Soloman Xt-6 for trail running with Accessory Navicular Syndrome due to their EVA cushioning, energy cell midsole and Ortholite sock liner.

-The EVA cushioning is the material we use to create custom insoles as it is light and durable, tolerating the impact of running without collapsing while the energy cell midsole reduces the pressure of the medial arch of the foot.
+The EVA cushioning is the material we use to create custom insoles as it is light and durable, tolerating the impact of running without collapsing.
+At the same time, the energy cell midsole reduces the pressure of the foot’s medial arch.

-The unique Ortholite sock liner provides additional cushioning to the arch of the foot.
+The unique Ortholite sock liner provides additional cushioning to the foot’s arch.

 Physiotherapy with James McCormack